Home » By Course » Desserts » Easy No-Bake Biscoff Cheesecake

 Store the cheesecake covered in the fridge for up to 4 to 5 days.
 Keep it in its springform pan and cover with plastic wrap or transfer slices to an airtight container to prevent the topping from drying out.
 If you’re making it ahead, leave off the cookie garnish until serving so it stays crunchy.

-For longer storage, you can freeze the cheesecake (without the topping).
+For longer storage, you can freeze the cheesecake.
 Wrap the whole pie or individual slices in plastic wrap, then foil.
 Freeze for up to 1 month.
-Thaw overnight in the fridge, then add the Biscoff topping and garnish right before serving.
+Thaw overnight in the fridge.

 How to Serve Biscoff Cheesecake